 If you’re a Mac user, you can head over to our article dedicated to the best video converters for Mac.

 There are lots of video converters out there, including free, paid, and freemium options.
 These differ in various aspects, including ease of use and features.
-Before we jump into our list, let’s take a look at the criteria we used to choose the best video converters.
+Before we jump into our list, let’s take a look at the criteria we used as part of our methodology to choose the best video converters.
 Those that made it to the list meet most, if not all, of the following criteria: